schauder/schauder.github.io/_posts/2018/2018-01-27-dont-convince-your-coworkers-to-tdd.md

 **Unclear requirements**
 I once worked in a project where we needed 3 times as long es planned for a task.
-But not to actually implement it, but to understand what is expected.
+But not to actually implement it, but just to understand what is expected.
 Only then could we start with actual coding.
 I guess it doesn't surprise anybody that the quality was abysmal.